iictech27/envisage2k25/docs/README.md

 Api Route: /api

 User:
-* /users/get - Get the current auth user
+* `/users/get` - Get the current auth user
-* /users/signup - Create a new user account
+* `/users/signup` - Create a new user account
-* /users/login - Login an existing user
+* `/users/login` - Login an existing user
-* /users/logout - Logout from authenticated user
+* `/users/logout` - Logout from authenticated user
-* /users/regevnt - Get all the events the auth user is registered to
+* `/users/regevnt` - Get all the events the auth user is registered to

 Events:
-* /events - Get all available events to register into
+* `/events` - Get all available events to register into

 Registrations:
-* /reg/new - Create a new registration for auth user
+* `/reg/new` - Create a new registration request for auth user
-* /reg/pay - Create a new razorpay order
+* `/reg/verify` - Verify payment status for registration and update registration

 ### Set up mongo db for local testing
 * In the minimum, install mongo server, mongo shell (follow respective docs)